Reinforcement Learning via Conservative Agent for Environments with Random Delays: Preliminaries

-\textbf{Definition 3.1.} Let $s^{o_n}_{n}$ denote the state generated at time $n>0$ with an observation delay $o_n \sim \lambda_o$, and let $(a_i)^{t-1}_{i=n}$ denote the sequence of historical actions taken from time $n$ to $t-1$.
-Suppose that $s^{o_n}_{n}$ is the most recent usable state at time step $t$.
-Then, the augmented state is defined as: where the notation $\hat{\cdot}$ indicates the augmented state defined in RDMDPs.
+\begin{definition} Let $s_{n}$ and $\Delta^{(n)}$ denote the state generated at time step $n$ and the sampled delay, respectively, and let $(a_i)^{t-1}_{i=n}$ denote the sequence of historical actions.
+Suppose the state $s_{n}$ is the most recent usable state at time step $t > n$, then the augmented state is defined as: where $n+\Delta_\text{max}$ denotes the maximally delayed time step.
+Assuming that $\tau(s_{n}) = t$, the subsequent augmented state is defined as: